Honey Rose: Career

-Honey Rose returned to Tamil cinema after a gap of eight years with Pattaampoochi (2022), starring Sundar C. and Jai.
+Honey Rose returned to Tamil cinema after a gap of eight years with Pattaampoochi (2022), starring Sundar C and Jai.
 Then she acted in Monster directed by Vysakh starring Mohanlal and her performance in the film was well acclaimed.
-In 2023, she appeared in Telugu film Veera Simha Reddy starring Nandamuri Balakrishna which was her return to Telugu cinema after a gap of nine years.
+In 2023, she appeared in the Telugu film Veera Simha Reddy starring Nandamuri Balakrishna, which marked her return to Telugu cinema after a gap of nine years.

+Legal Issues

+On January 2025, Rose filed case against businessman and CEO of Chemmanur group Boby Chemmanur for harassing her which led to the arrest of Chemmanur.